Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02a_DebtorsCreditors.md

 ![Customer/Supplier list](../../Assets/Screenshots/RetailSuiteAccounting/Settings/CustomerSupplier/CustomerSupplierList.png "[Customer/supplier list]")

+ This tab can also be accessed in the *Select address* window from the COST ACCOUNTING tab in the user interface, see [Select address](02e_CostAccounting.md#select-address).

 - [EXCEL]
   Click this button to display the *EXCEL* context menu.
 The following options are available: